I. Rice Pereira: Style

 Pereira was interested in exploring the role of the artist in society, believing artists to be on a par with industrialists.
 She created "machine paintings" that incorporated images of technological components, including ship's ventilators, generators, and funnels, as well as hinges, levers, and gears.
 Boat Composite from 1932, in the collection of the Whitney Museum of American Art is an example of her "machine paintings".

 Pereira began to explore abstraction in the late 1930s and her work included fewer references to machines.
 She became known for the geometric and rectilinear paintings created during this period.
 Abstraction from 1940, in the collection of the Honolulu Museum of Art, demonstrates her approach to geometric abstraction.
 She was interested in finding a way to bring light into her work, and began to incorporate materials such as glass, plastic, gold leaf, and other reflective materials into her paintings.
 She experimented with radium paint, layers of painted glass, and paint on parchment.

 In a 1950 statement, she said "My philosophy is the reality of light and space; an ever flowing--never-ceasing--continuity, unfettered by man made machinery, weight and external likenesses.
 I use geometric symbols because they represent structural essences and contain infinite possibilities of change and dynamics."

 Pereira signed her work as "I. Rice Pereira," which caused many people to assume that she was a man.

 Cataloging of her works can be problematic as she frequently left works untitled and reused titles.

 Personal life

-Irene Rice Pereira's first husband was the commercial artist Humberto Pereira, a painter, whom she married in 1929.
-They divorced in 1938 and in 1941, she married George Wellington Brown, a naval architect who shared her interest in applying new materials to art.
-When this marriage ended in divorce, she married the Irish poet George Reavey in 1950; that marriage, too, ended in divorce in 1959.
+On January 8, 1929, Pereira married Humberto Pereira, a commercial artist.
+The couple later divorced on January 28, 1938.

+On September 26, 1942 Pereira married George Wellington Brown Jr (1901–1962) a photographic technician at Curtiss-Wright and member of the United States Air Force.
+Brown and Pereira separated in the summer of 1949 and divorced the following year in Florida.

+In August 1949, Pereira meet George Reavey, an Irish-Russian surrealist poet, literary agent, publisher, and translator.
+On September 9, 1950 Perieira and Reavey married in London.
+Pereira left Reavey on December 13, 1955 and the couple divorced on July 19, 1959.